 Concerns over coordination failures persist

 The terrorist attack in 2011 revealed serious shortcomings in an otherwise robust governance system.
 Specific shortcomings in security and police routines have been addressed, although concerns remain over the country’s ability to confront and resolve systemic implementation and coordination failures.
-The governance system, which allowed inertia and complacency to negatively affect its most basic responsibility (i.e., protecting citizens), compounded this failure by responding slowly to the attack.
-This has led to widespread public questioning of the governance system, in particular the system’s management, implementation, learning, adaptability and reform capacities.
+The system of governance, which allowed inertia and complacency to negatively affect its most basic responsibility (i.e., protecting citizens), compounded this failure by responding slowly to the attack.
+This has led to widespread public questioning of how the country’s system of governance works, in particular its management, implementation, learning, adaptability and capacity for reform.

 Immigration, integration are public worries

-The recent election demonstrated that voters are increasingly concerned about how to manage immigration and integration.
-Labor mobility from the European market has brought talent and resources to Norway, and has reduced incentives for businesses to outsource production.
-However, it has also created a slight downward pressure on salaries, and increased tensions between trade unions and business.
-In addition, Norway, along with many European countries, faces many challenges stemming from a largely heterogeneous population.
+The 2017 parliamentary election demonstrated that voters are increasingly concerned about how to manage immigration and integration.
+Labor mobility from the European market has brought talent and resources to Norway and has reduced incentives for businesses to outsource production.
+However, it has also exerted slight downward pressure on salaries, and increased tensions between trade unions and business.
+In addition, Norway, along with many European countries, faces several challenges associated with an increasingly heterogeneous population.
+Increasingly, we also observe tensions on the rise between urban and rural areas.

 Other persistent challenges include: